 Before beginning pumping, check that the tire valve and pump valve are connected properly.
 If they are poorly connected, it will decrease efficiency, and take a lot more time to inflate.

-Also, the tire may deflate faster than inflate because of the poor sealing.
+Also, the tire may deflate faster than inflate because of poor sealing.
 If you notice that valves are not appropriately attached, you should reattach the valves again.

 After pumping sometimes, if you feel that the tire is not inflating properly, there may be a problem with the bike pump, if you know that your tire’s condition is good.

 Generally, bike pumps should last a long amount of time.
 But if your bike pump is old; then you should check that it doesn’t have any cracks or tiny holes.
 You can examine your pump quite simply by touching it.

 An alternative option to using a bike pump to inflate your car tire is, of course, using a tire inflator.
 Here’s an example of one readily available on Amazon!

 FAQs (Frequently Asked Questions)

 To pump your tires you can use the preferred method of a tire inflator.
 Otherwise, you could opt to use a bike pump or an air compressor with the right attachments.

 The car tire will gradually inflate until the desired pressure is reached.
 Of course, this process requires a lot more effort and is more time consuming but it is still capable of providing the necessary PSI for a tire.